opnfv/opnfvdocs/docs/release/installation.introduction.rst

 This an overview document for the installation of the Euphrates release of OPNFV.

 The Euphrates release can be installed making use of any of the installer projects in OPNFV:
-Apex, Compass4Nfv, Daisy4NFV, Fuel or JOID.
-Each installer provides the ability to install a common OPNFV platform as well as integrating additional features delivered through a variety of scenarios by the OPNFV community.
+Apex, Compass4nfv, Daisy4NFV, Fuel or JOID.
+Each installer provides the ability to install a common OPNFV platform as well as integrating additional features delivered through a variety of scenarios from the OPNFV community.